- Visiting Chesapeake?

 Dominion Boulevard is the northern section of Route 17 in Chesapeake which connects North Carolina to I-64/464.
 The recently completed improvement project expanded the road to four lanes and replaced the moveable Steel Bridge with the 95-foot high fixed-span Veterans Bridge.

-E-ZPass transponders provide convenience and savings while traveling.
+E-ZPass transponders that are registered to a valid E-ZPass account provide convenience and savings while traveling.
 The Dominion Boulevard Veterans Bridge uses "open road" tolling, meaning there is no stopping at toll booths.
-If you have an E-ZPass transponder, you will pay less on Dominion Boulevard.
+If you have an active E-ZPass account, you will pay less per transaction on Dominion Boulevard.
 At the Chesapeake Expressway, motorists with a Virginia E-ZPass have the opportunity to sign up for the Chesapeake Expressway Discount Program to save money on frequent trips.
-Virginia E-ZPass transponders are available for purchase at Chesapeake City Treasurer's offices, DMV locations, select retailers and online at www.EZPassVA.com.
-Two new full service E-ZPass locations are now operating in Norfolk and Portsmouth.
+Virginia E-ZPass retail transponders are available for purchase at Chesapeake City Treasurer's offices, DMV locations, and select retailers.
+A retail transponder must be registered with E-ZPass either online at www.EZPassVA.com or by calling 1-877-762-7924.
+Two new full-service E-ZPass locations are now operating in Norfolk and Portsmouth.
 View a complete list of where you can purchase an E-ZPass and get more E-ZPass information.